• Skip to main content

 When you check datasheets you will find that the βdc of a transistor being represented as the hFE.

-In this term the letter h is inspired from the word hybrid as in transistor hybrid equivalent ac circuit, we will discuss more on this in our upcoming articles.
+In this term the letter h is inspired from the word hybrid as in transistor hybrid equivalent ac circuit, I will elucidate more on this in our upcoming articles.
 The subscripts F in (hFE) is extracted from the phrase forward-current amplification and the term E is taken from the phrase common-emitter in a BJT common-emitter configuration, respectively.

 When alternating current or an ac is involved, the beta magnitude is expressed as shown below: